pantheon-systems/documentation/source/_docs/shibboleth-sso.md

 <div class="alert alert-info" role="alert">
   <h4 class="info">Note</h4>
   <p markdown="1">This is only for advanced users working on integrating a Shibboleth single sign-on system with their Drupal site using the [SimpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth){.external} module from Drupal.org.
-For WordPress sites use the [WP SAML Auth](https://wordpress.org/plugins/wp-saml-auth/){.external} plugin from WordPress.org with the bundled OneLogin SAML PHP library.
+For WordPress sites, use the [WP SAML Auth](https://wordpress.org/plugins/wp-saml-auth/){.external} plugin from WordPress.org with the bundled OneLogin SAML PHP library.
 WordPress Multisite users require [additional configuration](#wordpress-multisite-issues).</p>
 </div>

 ## Install SimpleSAMLphp